The Northeast ADA Center, Center, located at Cornell University, serves New York, New Jersey, Puerto Rico and the US Virgin Islands.

 Empowering Individuals through the ADA Trainer Network

-The Northeast ADA Center’s ADA Trainer Network (TN) is a capacity-building initiative aimed at helping TN members implement the ADA in their local communities.
-Our more than 125 active members come from all walks of life; they are professionals, disability service providers, individuals with disabilities and allies.
-TN members who attend orientation training receive access to an expertly designed and easy-to-use curriculum that they can use to deliver trainings in their communities.
+The Northeast ADA Center’s ADA Trainer Leadership Network (TLN) is a capacity building initiative aimed at helping members implement the ADA in their local communities.
+This project is also actively implemented in the Southeast and Mid-Atlantic ADA Centers.
+Our more than 125 active members come from all walks of life—they are professionals, disability service providers, individuals with disabilities and allies.
+After attending an orientation training, TLN members get access to an expertly designed and easy-to-use curriculum of materials so they can develop and deliver trainings in their communities.

-- Nearly 90 percent of surveyed members agree that TN membership has provided professional development opportunities that have prepared them to be a key resource for ADA and disability-related issues in their local communities.
+Nearly ninety percent of surveyed members agree or strongly agree that TLN membership has provided them with professional development opportunities that have prepared them to be seen as a key resource for ADA and disability related issues in their local communities.

 This program creates change in local communities.
 For example, as a result of a TLN train-the-trainer event in the U.S. Virgin Islands, various members of community organizations attended and subsequently held discussions with the local Center for Independent Living, The U.S. Attorneys’ Office, the Virgin Islands Developmental Disabilities Council and the Northeast ADA affiliate, the Disability Rights Center of the Virgin Islands.
 This culminated in the formation of the Deaf Advocates of the Virgin Islands organization.
 This group, in collaboration with the U.S. Attorney for the Virgin Islands, was able to work with Caribbean Cinema to facilitate a fully accessible showing of Star Wars “Rogue One”.
 This marked a new level of access to entertainment for the Deaf community in the Virgin Islands.

 Title I Research: Increasing Understanding of ADA Implementation among Small Employers